chrisrobison/docchain/md/success.md

 **Legal Sector Transformation**
 The platform's adoption by law firms creates ripple effects across the legal industry:

-* 50+ law firms using BlockNotary report 75% reduction in document processing time
+* 50+ law firms using DocChain report 75% reduction in document processing time
 * Allows lawyers to focus on high-value tasks instead of administrative work
 * Makes legal services more affordable for clients through reduced overhead
 * Enables smaller law firms to compete more effectively with larger practices